maxoe/Doomed/docs/proposal.md

 Project Earthbender: Team members Ehrlinspiel, Björn and Oesterle, Max.
-Maze Escape game using portals.
+3D-Maze Escape game using portals.
 Portals shall support light transport and shadows.
 We try to create a tense atmosphere of a maze with high walls using deferred shading/lighting with SSAO and relief mapping.

 M = Max Oesterle
 B = Björn Ehrlinspiel